Septimus Heap: Septimus Heap Heptalogy

-Magyk

 The plot of the first book, entitled Magyk (published in March 2005), revolves around the pauper Heap family: Silas, Sarah and their seven children.
 The story begins when Silas finds Jenna in the snow.
 Septimus is born on the same day, but is declared dead by the midwife, who steals the baby and brings him to DomDaniel, an evil wizard.
 However, he is confused with the midwife's own son and is sent to the Supreme Custodian to help start a boy army.
 On her tenth birthday, Jenna learns from ExtraOrdinary Wizard Marcia Overstrand that she is a princess, but that she—and the Heap family—are in danger.
 Jenna and Nicko Heap escape to their Aunt Zelda's cottage.
 They are accompanied by a member of the Young Army called Boy 412, who discovers his magic powers and a legendary ring while at Zelda's.
 Marcia is imprisoned in DomDaniel's boat, Vengeance, and nearly dies, but is rescued by Boy 412, Jenna and Nicko after they find a flying Dragon Boat in a secret cavern by Zelda's cottage where Jenna finds a beautiful stone.
 At the end of the novel, Boy 412 is revealed to be Septimus, and his family hears of his past.

-Flyte

 The second book, Flyte (published in March 2006), begins with Septimus (now the apprentice to ExtraOrdinary Wizard Marcia Overstrand) witnessing the kidnapping of Jenna by her older brother Simon Heap.
 After seeking help from Nicko and a friend from the Young Army (boy 409/Wolf boy), Septimus finds Jenna at The Port, but they are followed by Simon.
 They fly to The Castle in the Dragon Boat, engaging in aerial combat with Simon on the way.
 Marcia's life is threatened by the reassembled bones of DomDaniel, but with Septimus's help, she destroys him.
-The novel also features the discovery of the lost Flyte charm, which gives the book its title, and the stone that Jenna gives to a Septimus turns out to be an egg that hatches into a dragon who Septimus names Spit Fyre.
+The novel also features the discovery of the lost Flyte charm, which gives the book its title, and the stone that Jenna gives to Septimus turns out to be an egg that hatches into a dragon who Septimus names Spit Fyre.